vishaldhole173/pro-stream-documentation/User/VisionStream/Manage/Subdomains/subdomains.md

 ## <img src="https://raw.githubusercontent.com/FortAwesome/Font-Awesome/6.x/svgs/solid/pen-to-square.svg" width="20" height="20"> Edit Subdomain

-You can edit any Subdomain and change the values of all fields except Subdomain and Redirect URL.
+You can edit any Subdomain and change the values of all fields except the Subdomain and Redirect URL.

+## Tenant Events

+After clicking on the subdomain link button, you will redirect to the tenant [events](./events.md) page.

+To provide access to anonymous or ad-hoc users, admin users can [create new user](./users.md) accounts by signing into their account.